sedol1339/files/abstracts.md

     - Problem: training data may contain spurious correlations (we do not expect them to hold in the future)
     - We assume that the training data is collected into distinct, separate environments
     - We want to learn correlations that are stable across training environments
-    - We propose Invariant Risk Minimization (IRM) with the idea: to learn invariances across environments, find a data representation such that the optimal classifier on top of that representation matches for all environments
+    - The idea: to learn invariances across environments, find a data representation such that the optimal classifier on top of that representation matches for all environments
-    - We formulate the IRM: an idealistic objective, whic is bi-leveled and challenging optimization problem
+    - We propose Invariant Risk Minimization (IRM): an idealistic objective, whic is bi-leveled and challenging optimization problem
+    - We then simplify it into the IRMv1, when gradient norm penalty is used to measure the optimality of the dummy classifier at each environment, and a regularization coefficient is used to balance predictive power (as in ERM) and the invariance
+    - However, there are many subsequent works that show that IRM not always work as intended

+Training data may contain spurious correlations (we do not expect them to hold in the future). he authors assume that the training data is collected into distinct, separate environments, and we want to learn correlations that are stable across training environments.
+The authors argue that to learn invariances across environments, one need to find a data representation such that the optimal classifier on top of that representation matches for all environments.

+The authors propose an Invariant Risk Minimization (IRM) objective for models consisting of deep feature extractor and shallow classifier (see eq.
+IRM and definition 3 on page 5).
+The IRM is an idealistic objective, which is bi-leveled and challenging optimization problem.

-    - We then simplify it into the IRMv1: practical version, when we optimize a feature extractor, and a scalar and fixed “dummy” classifier (or regressor) sits on top of it, and we want this classifier to be optimal in all environments
-    - The gradient norm penalty is used to measure the optimality of the dummy classifier at each environment, and a regularization coefficient is used to balance predictive power (as in ERM) and the invariance
+The authors then simplify it into the IRMv1: practical version, when we optimize a feature extractor, and a fixed classifier (or regressor) sits on top of it, and we want this classifier to be optimal in all environments.
+The gradient norm penalty is used to measure the optimality of the dummy classifier at each environment, and a regularization coefficient is used to balance predictive power (as in ERM) and the invariance.
+See implementation details in sec.
+3.2.

+In the section 3, the authors explain in details how did they come from IRM to IRMv1.
+For example, if we do not fix the classifier, it will be possible that the classifier's gradient will tend to zero just when we multiply the classifier's weights by a large value, and the deep features by a small value.
+Thus, IRMv1 objctive will not work in this case (see sec.
+3.1.3).
+If the model is overparametrized, we can choose any W and switch from "classifier matches for all environments" to "classifier is W for all environments", so the optimization only happens over Phi.
+This suggests that  w = (1, 0, ..., 0) would be a valid choice for our fixed classifier, as noted in 3.1.4.
+However, in 3.1.5 the authors use w = (1, 1, ..., 1).

+As an "Example 1", the authors consider the following model: X1 <- N(0, sigma^2); Y <- X1 + N(0, sigma^2); X2 <- Y + N(0, 1).
+Sigma may vary between environments, so the only robust way to predict is Y_pred = X1.
+The correlation coefficient between X2 and Y is high when sigma is high, so it also varies between environments and is a spurious correlation, that we don't want to rely on.
+Also, X2 is not a causal predictor.
+How can we learn the invariant, causal regression? he authors argue that both ERM and robust learning objective fails here, and robust learning turns out to be equivalent to minimizing a weighted average of environment training errors (proposition 2).
+However, IRM is successful in this task (see fig. 3 for experiments with synthetic structural models).

+Instead of "classifier optimality" objective in ERM, we could enforce a stronger condition that the joint distribution of Phi(x) (see eq. for IRM, IRMv1) matches for all environments (as in Domain-Adversarial Training).
+However, the authors argue that the distribution of the true causal features can change across environments, so such techniques matching feature distributions sometimes attempt to enforce the wrong type of invariance.
+So it is better to learn correlations invariant across training environments, which is what IRM does.

+The authors also discuss the connection from invariance to causality and OOD generalization and develop a generalization theory for IRM (sec.
+4) based on the assumption that the data from all the environments share the same underlying Structural Equation Model.
+The authors promote invariance as the main feature of causation, while not being pioneers in doing so.

+IMO, if deep encoder may detect each environment (if each environment has some distinct properties), then the encoder may incorporate "logic gates" to return different features for each environment.
+For example, Phi(x)[0] may be already the final prediction, and other elements be constant zero, so that w = (1, 1, ..., 1) is optimal.
+Also, some elements Phi(x)[i] may contain spurious features for some environments and be constant zero for others, so that w[i] = 1 is optimal.
+This would be possible if the encoder may differentiate between environments, including the case when some spurious feature is present only in one environment (so this environment may be detected by the presence of this feature).
+The authors do note that given a flexible Phi, it is possible to write any invariant predictor as 1.0 · Φ, however they say this in the context of the question: how restrictive is linear W?
+So, the above problem is not discussed by the authors.
+The authors' experiments also do not cover situations when some spurious feature occurs only in one environment, or, more generally, it is easy for model to differentiate between environments.

+IMO, the another problem is that the authors do not describe how in principle they did early stopping: on train, test, or a separate val environments.

 #ood_generalization Sagawa, S., Koh, P. W., Hashimoto, T. B., & Liang, P. (2019).
 Distributionally Robust Neural Networks for Group Shifts: On the Importance of Regularization for Worst-Case Generalization. arXiv, 1911.08731.
 Retrieved from https://arxiv.org/abs/1911.08731v2